helxplatform/devops/README.md

 chmod 700 get_helm.sh
 ./get_helm.sh
 ```
-Create a text file named "env-vars-helx.sh" with the following that will contain a few variables that are used in the creation of the Kubernetes cluster.
+Create a text file named "env-vars-helx.sh" in your home directory (or elsewhere and adjust the GKE_CLUSTER_CONFIG variable below) with the following that will contain a few variables that are used in the creation of the Kubernetes cluster.
 Edit the variables as needed, at the very least you will need to update the PROJECT_ID.

 ```
 export PROJECT="< Google project Id >" # Set this to your Google project ID.